Nitinguptadu/Faster-R-CNN-model-deployment-using-flask-on-local-host/README.md

-use these steps to run it local and predicted image will be saved on your local machine automatically
+use these steps to run it local and predicted image will be saved on your local machine uploads dir automatically

 this code is written by three person